 Clementines last for several weeks after they're picked, if they are kept relatively cool and out of too much direct sunlight.

 If you tire of just peeling and eating clementines out of hand, there are many great uses for them in the kitchen.
 Use them as a substitute for other oranges or add clementine sections to tossed salads.
-You can also add them to a semifreddo or bake up a clementine cake.
+You also can add them to a semifreddo or bake up a clementine cake.
 They would be a delicious addition to a beet salad as well.

 Another option is to keep things fruity: slice up the clementines, spritz them with lemon juice and sprinkle with chopped mint for an easy fruit salad.
 Add a few pomegranate seeds—also in season during the winter—for a pop of color, if you like.